mongodb/terraform-provider-mongodbatlas/website/docs/d/search_indexes.html.markdown

 # mongodbatlas_search_indexes

-`mongodbatlas_search_indexes` describe all Projects.
-This represents projects that have been created.
+`mongodbatlas_search_indexes` describe all search indexes.
+This represents search indexes that have been created.

 > **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.